Skip to main content

 Yes.
 It can change whether revenue is presented on a gross or net basis.
 Under ASC 606, the principal versus agent assessment applies to arrangements with three or more parties.
 If useful, review this deeper guide on ASC 606 for Platforms: How to Recognize Revenue When You're the Merchant of Record.

-There is no universal workflow in this grounding pack for open accrued items across multiple closes.
+Confirm the appropriate workflow for open accrued items across multiple closes with your controller or accounting policy.
 Reassess whether the revenue is earned and whether invoicing has occurred, since invoicing is typically the transition point from accrued revenue to A/R.

 Includes 5 external sources outside the trusted-domain allowlist.